Tim Griffin: Early life and education

 Griffin was born in Charlotte, North Carolina, and reared in Magnolia in Columbia County in southern Arkansas.
-He graduated from Hendrix College in Conway, Arkansas, and in 1994 from Tulane Law School in New Orleans, Louisiana.
+He graduated from Hendrix College, attended Pembroke College, Oxford, and earned his Juris Doctor degree from Tulane Law School.

 Early political career

 Prior to 2004

 Griffin worked from September 1995 to January 1997 with Special Prosecutor David Barrett in the investigation of former Secretary of Housing and Urban Development, Henry Cisneros.
-For two years after that he was the Senior Investigative Counsel for the House Committee on Government Reform.
+For two years after that, he was the Senior Investigative Counsel for the House Committee on Government Reform.

 In September 1999, he became Deputy Research Director for the Republican National Committee (for George W. Bush's election campaign); while in that position, he was a legal advisor for the "Bush-Cheney 2000 Florida Recount Team" (see Bush v.
 Gore).
-From March 2001 through June 2002 he was a special assistant to the Assistant Attorney General Michael Chertoff.
+From March 2001 through June 2002, he was a special assistant to the Assistant Attorney General Michael Chertoff.

 2004 presidential election

 From June 2002 to December 2004, Griffin was Research Director and Deputy Communications Director for Bush's 2004 reelection campaign, a high-ranking position within the RNC.

 In June 2007, Senators Edward Kennedy of Massachusetts and Sheldon Whitehouse of Rhode Island asked the U.S. Justice Department to investigate whether Griffin led an RNC effort to suppress the African-American vote in Jacksonville, Florida, through caging during the 2004 election.
-Griffin called the allegations of voter suppression "absolutely, positively false" and there was no finding of any wrongdoing.
+Griffin called the allegations of voter suppression "absolutely, positively false," and there was no finding of any wrongdoing.

 White House (2005–2006)

-In April 2005, Griffin began working at the White House as Karl Rove's aide, with the title of Special Assistant to the President and Deputy Director in the Office of Political Affairs.
+In April 2005, Griffin began working in the George W. Bush administration as Karl Rove's aide, with the title of Special Assistant to the President and Deputy Director in the Office of Political Affairs.